Last Updated: 10 Jan 2025

 We believe that learning flourishes:

-We value every child as an individual.
-Our children have diverse learning needs and bring with them a wide range of experiences, beliefs, knowledge, and skills.
-For learning to be effective, we adapt our teaching pace, approaches and assessment practices to be developmentally appropriate.
+We value every child as an individual and believe that every child wants to and can learn.
+Children have diverse learning needs and bring with them a wide range of experiences, beliefs, knowledge, and skills.
+For learning to be effective, we adapt our teaching pace, approaches and assessment practices to be developmentally appropriate and meaningful.
+When children find meaning in learning, they are motivated and challenged, and take ownership of their learning.

-Learning takes place individually and collaboratively, as children construct and co-construct meaning from knowledge and experiences with one another.
-We use technology to enable greater personalisation and differentiation of learning to take place, and we engage experts and utilise resources in the wider community, where relevant, to enrich learning in authentic ways.
-We guide learners to activate prior knowledge, assimilate and accommodate new knowledge through exploration, and interaction with others.
-This allows them to build a strong foundation of knowledge by connecting new ideas and experiences with what they already know, thus facilitating the understanding of concepts and the application of what they have learnt to different contexts.
+We believe that learning takes place individually and collaboratively.
+We design learning spaces and experiences that support individual and collaborative learning.
+We guide learners to activate prior knowledge; interpret and evaluate knowledge from different perspectives; and co-construct, assimilate and accommodate new knowledge through exploration, and interaction with others.
+We help learners think about their own thinking and learning, and connect new ideas and experiences with what they already know, thus facilitating the understanding of concepts and the application of what they have learnt to different contexts.